lanl/hippynn/docs/source/examples/minimal_workflow.rst

                     setup_params=experiment_params,
                     )

+The :func:`~hippynn.experiment.setup_and_train` function is a shortcut that calls :func:`~hippynn.experiment.setup_training` followed by :func:`~hippynn.experiment.train_model`.

+Sometimes it may be insightful to understand where potential performance bottlenecks exist in the training.
+To analyze this, the :func:`~hippynn.experiment.setup_and_profile` functions as a drop-in replacement for the :func:`~hippynn.experiment.setup_and_train` function.
+The function accepts the same kwargs as :func:`~hippynn.experiment.setup_and_train`, so users may quickly receive the robust feature offerings of the PyTorch profiler API with one function call.

 When training completes, we can use the model to make predictions.

 The simplest form will be to predict everything that the model needs to